 Ian as the Vice President, Special Projects, is responsible for key account business growth in the Asia Pacific region for ThyssenKrupp Elevator.
 He has been involved with many of Asia’s major High Rise Buildings and Infrastructure projects.
 Ian has a background in specialized areas of construction including elevators, escalators, and moving walks, and with a knowledge built up from 16 years of Asia experience, including recently having worked for 6 years in China.
 He has worked on numerous landmark projects including the Beijing Airport, the Metro systems in Hong Kong and other cities in China, and many of the international casino complexes in Macau.
 Ian has a strong background in business development, and advising and supporting key clients for their major projects, and brings an excellent understanding and knowledge of today’s needs to efficiently move people within high rise buildings, airports and other infrastructure projects, as well as the new equipment and technologies available to support those needs.

-Lily moved to Hong Kong in 2016 and is currently working at BT Global Services where she is focused on business development in the Hong Kong and Taiwan market.
+Lily moved to Hong Kong in 2016 and is currently working at GLG as a Senior Manager.
 Originally from China, Lily moved to the UK aged ten to study and has a BA in International History from the London School of Economics.
 Upon graduation, Lily joined the China-Britain Business Council (CBBC) and worked there for six years advising British companies navigate the Chinese market.
 Lily was also a committee member for both the Young Icebreakers Group and the China Britain Youth Association, two organisations helping to promote and foster stronger links between young UK and Chinese business leaders.

 Michael Duck is Executive Vice President of UBM Asia Limited which is owned by UBM plc listed on the London Stock Exchange.
 UBM Asia is the largest trade show organiser in Asia and is the largest commercial organiser in China, India and Malaysia.
 Michael has lived in the region for 30 years.
 He was appointed as the first UFI (The Global Association of the Exhibition Industry) Chapter Chairman for Asia/Pacific in 2000.
 He also chaired the first UFI Sustainable Development Committee and has spoken at many fora.
 Michael is today Treasurer and Vice President of UFI.
 Michael also has been a director of the Hong Kong Exhibition & Convention Industry Association (HKECIA) and is a former chairman.